How to Post an Introduction and NOT Look Like an IdiotThe Forum Community

 - To post in the Forum Community, you either need to make an introduction or already have a post count.
 Keep reading for how to create an introduction.

-- Either reply to this thread with your introduction or create your own thread (only make a new thread if you plan on putting in a little work and maintaining it; look down at the "dos and don'ts" of thread creation).
+- Either reply to this forum with your introduction or create your own thread (only make a new thread if you plan on putting in a little work and maintaining it; look down at the "dos and don'ts" of thread creation).

 - Try to make your introduction more than just a "hi."
 Remember, you're introducing yourself to an extremely large community.
 Try to make your post unique to you and give the crowd something to remember you by.
 Feel free to monologue a bit.
 We love that.